InnovateForVegas/.github/profile/README.md

 This is an inclusive organization from top to bottom.
 In fact, you can participate even if you have never and don't want to write Code.
 Non-technical contribution to your community is not only encouraged, but it is **essential.** If you are reading this and do not use GitHub, you are still quite welcome to join in, and please share that sentiment with your neighbors, friends, and family!

-We have had several monthly, month-long projects as you read this, with a hackathon meetup and final presentation for each, leading to the adding of new Projects (using GitHub Project features, for now) here on GitHub and likely in other useful places (Figma comes to mind).
+We have had several monthly, month-long projects as you read this, with a Hackathon Meetup and final presentation for each, leading to the adding of new Projects (using GitHub Project features, for now) here on GitHub and likely in other useful places (Figma comes to mind).

 ## Donations